Radio Wa

 By Baker Okello

-At least 38 sub-counties, town councils, and divisions across the Lango sub-region have emerged as top performers in the 2025 credibility assessment of Lower Local Governments (LLGs), driven largely by improvements in technical compliance.
+At least 38 sub-counties, town councils and divisions across the Lango sub-region have emerged as top performers in the 2025 credibility assessment of Lower Local Governments (LLGs), largely driven by improvements in technical compliance.

 The report ranked the top four LLGs in each district across Lango.
-In Alebtong District, the leading performers are Awei, Amugu, Adwari, and Amugu Town Council.
-Kwania District’s top LLGs include Inomo, Nambyeso, Inomo Town Council, and Atongtidi, while Apac District is represented by Akokoro Town Council, Chegere, Akokoro, and Apoi.
+In Alebtong District, the leading performers are Awei, Amugu, Adwari and Amugu Town Council.
+Kwania District’s top LLGs include Inomo, Nambyeso, Inomo Town Council and Atongtidi, while Apac District is represented by Akokoro Town Council, Chegere, Akokoro and Apoi.

-In Amolatar District, Abeja, Amolatar Town Council, Agikdak, and Nalubwoyo made the list, while Otuke District’s top performers are Orum, Alango, Ogor, and Barjobi.
-Dokolo District includes Amwoma, Bata Town Council, Okwalongwen, and Okwongodul, whereas Oyam District features Aber, Kamdini Town Council, Ngai, and Otwal.
+In Amolatar District, Abeja, Amolatar Town Council, Agikdak and Nalubwoyo made the list, while Otuke District’s top performers are Orum, Alango, Ogor and Barjobi.
+Dokolo District includes Amwoma, Bata Town Council, Okwalongwen and Okwongodul, whereas Oyam District features Aber, Kamdini Town Council, Ngai and Otwal.

-Kole District’s best-performing LLGs are Ayer, Kole Town Council, Alito, and Bala.
-In Lira District, Aromo, Ogur, Amach Town Council, and Amach Sub-county stood out.
+Kole District’s best-performing LLGs are Ayer, Kole Town Council, Alito and Bala.
+In Lira District, Aromo, Ogur, Amach Town Council and Amach Sub-county stood out.
 Meanwhile, Lira City West Division scored an impressive 97%, outperforming Lira City East Division, which scored 85%.

-Despite the progress recorded, the report highlights a persistent gap between administrative compliance on paper and the actual delivery of services at the community level.
+Despite the progress recorded, the report highlights a persistent gap between administrative compliance on paper and the actual delivery of services at community level.